Copyright © 2023 O'Connor, Acciani and Levy. All rights reserved.

 However, the FDA has received tens of thousands of reports of adverse events linked to these products.
 That is why the FDA has reviewed the safety of these devices numerous times in the past several years:

 The attorneys at O’Connor, Acciani & Levy can review your situation in a free legal consultation.
-We know how devastating the injuries from defective products can be, and that is why we are committed to fighting for your rights and pursuing just compensation.
+Our Cincinnati lawyers know how devastating the injuries from defective birth control can be, and that is why we are committed to fighting for your rights and pursuing compensation from the creators of Essure.

 Thousands of Essure lawsuits have been filed against Bayer by women who have reported severe and permanent injuries or illnesses.
 These lawsuits make various allegations against the company, including: